Can I enroll and contribute to a Health Savings Account (HSA) if my spouse is enrolled in Medicare?

 What are the primary differences between the Basic and Buy-up vision options?

 You have a choice between two vision plans.
-Both plans cover the same services (with the exception of prescription safety glasses).
+Both plans cover the same services, except for prescription safety glasses.
 Paycheck deductions for Vision Basic are lower than those of Vision Buy-up.
 For more information, review the Vision section.
 You can also speak with VSP (the vision plan provider).

 Can I roll over a remaining balance in my Health Care FSA?